ObservableCepStream.ToIntervalObservable<TPayload> Method (CepStream<TPayload>, StreamEventOrder)

 The ICepObservable<T> interface includes an overload of Subscribe that lets you specify a name and description for the query.
 These additional properties are useful for debugging.

-For more information about the data types that are supported in the payload of an event, see Creating Event Types.
+For more information about the data types that are supported in the payload of an event, see Event Structure.